zlatinb/muwire/doc/wire-protocol.md

 #### "Search"

-Sent by a leaf when performing a search.
+Sent by a leaf or ultrapeer when performing a search.
 Contains the reply-to b64 destination for signed I2P datagrams.

 ```
 {